Citizens Disability Helps People Win Social Security Disability Insurance (SSDI) Benefits

 Our fees are determined by government statute.
-We receive 25% of the accrued benefit amount, up to $6,000.
+For the vast majority of cases we handle, we receive 25% of the accrued benefit amount, up to $6,000.
 We do not impose fees up front and we only get paid if your claim is successful.
 If your claim is denied, you pay nothing.

 WHY CITIZENS DISABILITY?

 Filing a claim for SSDI benefits isn’t easy, but we can help.

 - We offer each client a free evaluation.